uio-carpentry/uio-carpentry.github.io/content/pages/workshops/workshops.md

 # Workshops

+We organize workshops multiple times a year.
+The best place to learn more about our workshops or register for one of them is [the University of Oslo Library's Carpentry course catalogue](https://www.ub.uio.no/english/courses-events/courses/other/Carpentry/).
+Inbetween workshops we meet for study groups.
+To learn more about the study group go [here](https://uio-carpentry.github.io/studyGroup/).

-## Upcoming
+## Upcoming Workshops

 {{< event-feed "https://www.ub.uio.no/english/courses-events/courses/other/Carpentry/time-and-place/?vrtx=feed" >}}

-*To learn more about our workshops or register for one of them go to [the University of Oslo Library's Carpentry course catalogue](https://www.ub.uio.no/english/courses-events/courses/other/Carpentry/).
-To learn more about the study group go [here](https://uio-carpentry.github.io/studyGroup/).*

----

-## Past Events
+## Past Workshops
 <!-- Put the upcoming workshops in the list and out-comment them so they won't be shown.
 If the workshop has happened, take the comment brackets away et voilá! -->